stannorbvb-cmd/stannorbvb-cmd-/README.md

 </div>

 ---

-I craft visual environments for the terminal-native.
-Each theme is a considered aesthetic system — palette, contrast ratios, and syntax harmony tuned together, not bolted on.
+I craft visual environments for the terminal-native and the web alike.
+By day, a web designer — building sites with WordPress and Elementor that are as considered as they are functional.
+By night, a Linux ricer — crafting themes for the [Omarchy](https://omarchy.org) ecosystem: an opinionated Arch + Hyprland + Neovim setup for those who believe their tools should be beautiful.

-My work lives in the [Omarchy](https://omarchy.org) ecosystem: an opinionated Arch + Hyprland + Neovim setup for those who believe their tools should be beautiful.
+Each theme is a deliberate aesthetic system — palette, contrast ratios, and syntax harmony tuned together, not bolted on.
 ---